Getting Started on Whatnot: Live Selling for Resellers

 A reseller's guide to Whatnot — how live selling works, setting up your first show, pricing for auctions, and building an audience from scratch.

-Selling on Poshmark, Mercari, or eBay is a slow game.
+Selling on Poshmark or eBay is a slow game.
 List an item.
 Wait.
 Maybe lower the price.
 Wait some more.
-Hope the algorithm shows it to the right person at the right time.
 Whatnot throws all of that out the window.

 On Whatnot, you go live.
 You hold up an item.
 Twenty people are watching.
 You start the auction at $1.
-Within 30 seconds, it's at $15.
+Within 30 seconds it's at $15.
 At 45 seconds, someone bids $22.
 Sold.
 Next item.
-The whole thing feels more like hosting a show than running a store, and that shift in energy is what makes some resellers fall in love with the platform and others bounce off it entirely.
+It feels more like hosting a show than running a store — and that shift is what makes some resellers fall in love with the platform and others bounce off it entirely.

-If the idea of being on camera makes you nervous, that's normal.
-If the idea of turning a pile of inventory into cash in a single evening sounds appealing, keep reading.
+If being on camera makes you nervous, that's normal.
+If turning a pile of inventory into cash in a single evening sounds appealing, keep reading.

 How Whatnot Actually Works

 Whatnot is a live-streaming marketplace.
-Sellers host real-time video shows where buyers watch, bid on items, and purchase instantly.
+Sellers host real-time video shows where buyers watch, bid, and purchase instantly.
 Think QVC meets Twitch meets a flea market.
-It sounds chaotic, and honestly, the good shows kind of are.

 The Two Ways to Sell

 Live Auctions are the main event.
-You go live, show an item to your viewers, and run a timed auction (typically 15-60 seconds).
-Highest bidder wins.
-Payment processes automatically.
-Move to the next item.
+You go live, show an item, and run a timed auction (typically 15-60 seconds).
+Highest bidder wins, payment processes automatically, you move to the next item.
 A single show can move 30-100+ items in 2-3 hours.

-Buy It Now listings work like any other marketplace.
-Fixed price, no live component required.
-These are useful for higher-value items that might not do well in a fast-paced auction or for maintaining sales between shows.
-But they're not what makes Whatnot special.
+Buy It Now listings work like any other marketplace — fixed price, no live component.
+These are useful for higher-value items that don't fit a fast-paced auction, but they're not what makes Whatnot special.

 The Psychology of Live

 Live selling works because of urgency and entertainment.
-When a viewer sees other people bidding, something triggers in their brain: competition, scarcity, FOMO.
-Items that might sit for weeks on a static marketplace get snapped up in seconds during a show.
+When viewers see other people bidding, competition and scarcity kick in.
+Items that might sit for weeks on a static marketplace get snapped up in seconds.

 Getting Approved as a Seller

 Whatnot isn't open to everyone.
-You apply, and they review your application.
-Approval takes anywhere from a few days to a couple of weeks depending on the category and your background.
+You apply and they review your application.
+Approval takes anywhere from a few days to two weeks depending on category and your background.

 What helps your application:

-Once approved, you'll set up your profile, connect a payout method, and add a return address.
-Then you can schedule your first show.
+Once approved, set up your profile, connect a payout method, and add a return address.
+Then schedule your first show.

 Setting Up Your First Show

 The first show is always a little rough.
 Accept that now.
-You'll fumble with the interface, talk too fast, forget to show something clearly, and probably have a moment where you stare at the camera not knowing what to say.
-Every single successful Whatnot seller went through this.
+You'll fumble with the interface, talk too fast, and have at least one moment where you stare at the camera not knowing what to say.
+Every successful Whatnot seller went through this.

 Pre-Show Preparation